mozilla-services/screenshots/docs/METRICS.md

 ## Firefox Screenshots Metrics

-A summary of the metrics Screenshots will record, and what we're looking for in those metrics.
+A summary of the metrics Firefox Screenshots will record, and what we're looking for in those metrics.

 ### Opt-out